on this page

 For Centrelink payments and services, you can call our multilingual phone service.

-To meet the requirements, all of your children younger than 20 need to do one of the following:
+To meet the immunisation requirements, children younger than 20 need to do any of the following:

-- meet the Childhood schedule on the Department of Health and Aged Care’s National Immunisation Program Schedule
+- meet the Department of Health and Aged Care’s age appropriate early childhood vaccination schedule

-- be on a suitable catch up schedule in line with the Department of Health and Aged Care’s current Australian Immunisation Handbook
+- be on an approved catch-up schedule in line with the Department of Health and Aged Care’s current Australian Immunisation Handbook

 - have an approved medical exemption recorded on the Australian Immunisation Register (AIR).